rackerlabs/technical-blog/_posts/2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation.md

 - What systems, tools, and manual processes do you currently use?
 - Who is responsible for which tasks?
 - How do you define a marketing-qualified lead (MQL) and a sales-qualified lead (SQL)?
-(This is especially important if you'll be implementing marketing automation like Salesforce Marketing Cloud or Pardot.)
+(This is especially important if you implement marketing automation like Salesforce Marketing Cloud or Pardot.)
 - Where are you experiencing bottlenecks in your current process?
 - Where have you identified areas for improvement?